turbosad/dayz-clearcache/README.md

 1. Download `ClearGPU.ps1` and `ClearGPU.bat` and keep them in the same folder.
 2. Run **`ClearGPU.bat`**.
 3. Accept the UAC prompt.
-4. Review the console output to see which files were cleared and which were "In Use" (skipped).
+4. Review the console output to see which files were cleared.
+5. **Note for DayZ Players:** This script wipes logs and temporary mission caches.
+It **will not** delete your keybinds, character saves, or graphic settings (stored in Documents).
-5. **Pro-Tip:** Press `Win + Ctrl + Shift + B` after the script finishes to manually refresh the Windows driver stack.
+6. **Pro-Tip:** Press `Win + Ctrl + Shift + B` after the script finishes to manually refresh the Windows driver stack.

 ---